 Nina is a University of Washington graduate.
 She has been married to her husband, Paul, for over 25 years.
 They have two children.
 Nina enjoys working in the garden, hiking or reading a book.

-Dawn Belote will be handling the marketing and new admissions for Pioneer Place.
-She will be working closely with our staff to ensure that our new residents’ admission process go smoothly.
-She will also be involved in new staff training.
+Dawn handles the marketing and new admissions for Pioneer Place.
+She works closely with our staff to ensure that our new residents’ admission process go smoothly.
+She is also involved in new staff training.

 Dawn moved from the Tri Cities to Tacoma in January of 2013.
 She has two children.
 She joined the Pioneer Place team back in January, 2013, as the assistant to our Director of Resident Care.
-She will bring a great amount of enthusiasm and knowledge to the Public Relations department!
+She brings a great amount of enthusiasm and knowledge to the Public Relations department!

 Monica Otulo serves as health care coordinator.
 In this role, Monica works directly with families to craft a personalized care plan for each resident.
-Monica has worked for Pioneer Place Memory Haven for over 10 years.
+Monica has worked for Pioneer Place Memory Haven since 2008.
 She is a certified nursing assistant.
 Monica started as a caregiver, became a MedTech, assistant to the Director of Resident Care and now oversees all health care coordination for our residents.
 Monica is originally from Kenya.
 She enjoys interior design, attending church and reading as well as spending time with her two children.

-Angela has been with Pioneer Place Memory Haven for over nine years.
+Angela has been with Pioneer Place Memory Haven since 2009 and since 2012 has been the Administrative Assistant.
 She was first hired on as a housekeeper, quickly moved to care provider and now for almost five years has been the administrative assistant.
 She has two children, a son and a daughter.
 Angela loves the outdoors and the sun.